 “What anniversary are we talking about?” said Logan.

-“It’s been a month since we prevented the September 11 attacks,” said Sean.
+“It’s been one month since we prevented the September 11 attacks,” said Sean.

 “Really?” said Andrea.
 “You’re telling me that a whole month has gone by since we stopped the attacks from happening?”

 “Yes,” said Sean.
 “From the looks of it, it appears that the people of New York are celebrating that anniversary.”
 He glanced at the television, which depicted a large group of people celebrating at Central Park.
 There was an art show and a free concert featuring the alternative punk rock band Unicorns Smash Beans.

 “Well, I wouldn’t be surprised to see Rudy Giuliani out there with the people,” said Logan.

 “That he is,” Andrea said as she stared at the mayor on TV.
 “Just imagine what would happen if we didn’t stop the attacks.”

 “We didn’t stop the attacks?” said Logan.
 “Are you freaking kidding me?”

 “Oh, perish the thought!”
 Sean cried out.
 “I don’t want to think about what would have happened if we hadn’t raised the alarm when we did.
 We would have died or worse.”

 “And our children would have been orphans and Deirdre would have been left a widow,” said Dicky.
 “I’m glad we stopped the attacks when we did.”